urbanisierung/public-example/Lifosy Values.md

 It doesn't matter which device you use to access your data.
 Whether desktop or mobile, whether Windows, MacOS or Linux, whether iOS or Android.
 Your data, your dashboards, your widgets work the same everywhere.
 No favoritism.

 ## Simplicity

+Basically, it's about editing files.
+This is not rocket science.
+Accordingly, it must be easy to edit files.
+Be it via the editor or via corresponding widgets.